In January 2011, I overhauled my grading system, and it’s still evolving.

 In the old system, I tracked 10 assignments, 15 labs, and 4 tests.

 For one thing, there is no grade for the whole quiz.
 When I correct quizzes, each question relates to a skill, and I mark whether it demonstrates the required level of mastery, or not.
 I don’t add them up at the end.
 The student gets a complete/incomplete grade for each “skill” that was tested.

 I don’t need to know the average of their skills.
 I need to know what to help them improve before I send them out to industry to pop breakers or start fires.
 So I track each skill separately.
 In the new gradebook, above, I can see right away who needs help with what.
 Even better, the students can see for themselves what they need to work on.

 How do you get a grade out of that?

-The catch is this: You can complete higher level skills anytime; but you can’t get credit for them until you’ve finished the previous levels.
+The catch is this: You can complete Applications and Investigations anytime; but you can’t get credit for them until you’ve finished the Required Skills.
 If a student has most of the Required skills, all of the Applications, and they have done an Investigation, they might still have a 2.5/5 for that unit (not yet passing).
 A student can’t get away with missing the fundamentals.
 But non-mandatory work isn’t “wasted;” in the example above, when the student finishes the Required skills, their score will jump to 5/5.
 At the end of the semester, if all the Required skills are complete, I average the unit scores and convert to a percentage (the College requires a number grade, but since it has zero effect on anyone’s life ever again, I don’t worry about it too much).